rshirish/wedding/content/sections/1-Story.md

     imageFileName: "story/shiansa.jpg",
     header: "Sept.
 20, 2022",
     subheader: "First conversation post-date finalisation",
     content: "Sometimes, things in an arranged marriage move too fast and in such an appealing way that we barely realize what is happening.
-By the time we had our first conversation on personal numbers - we were already hitched.
+By the time we had our first conversation on personal numbers, we were already hitched.
 The first question that we had for each other - What made you say 'Yes!' to me?
 We were just speechless.
-And we moved on with faith - he who has led us so far will guide us further."
+And we moved on with a faith - he who has led us so far will guide us further."
+  },
+  {
+    imageFileName: "story/shiansa.jpg",
+    header: "Oct.
+9, 2022",
+    subheader: "Long-distance budding romance",
+    content: ""
+  },
+  {
+    imageFileName: "story/shiansa.jpg",
+    header: "Oct.
+14, 2022",
+    subheader: "Engagement shopping",
+    content: "To be continued...."
+  },
+  {
+    imageFileName: "story/shiansa.jpg",
+    header: "Oct.
+16, 2022",
+    subheader: "Date with the bae",
+    content: "To be continued...."
   },
   {
     imageFileName: "story/9.jpg",